-The County maintains a self-insured retention of \$1,000,000 per occurrence for general and automobile liability.
+The County retains the risk for the first \$1,000,000 per occurrence for general and automobile liability.
 Excess liability coverage is maintained through participation in the California State Association of Counties, Excess Insurance Authority (CSAC-EIA).
 Limits of this coverage are \$25,000,000.

 The County maintains "All Risk" property insurance including flood and earthquake through participation in the CSAC-EIA Property Insurance Program.
 Limits of coverage are \$800,000,000 per occurrence for All Risk, \$600,000,000 for flood (limits vary in FEMA flood zones) and earthquake coverage with shared limits of \$740,000,000.
-Deductibles for these perils are \$50,000 - \$100,000 per occurrence.
+Deductibles for these perils are \$50,000 per occurrence.